Using Customer Service Satisfaction feedback to improve user experience

 Here is how you can gather feedback through two different channels

 Gathering feedback through live chat interactions

-Using a live chat is one of the best ways to improve engagement over your website visitors.
+Using a live chat is one of the best ways to improve engagement with your website visitors.

 Even over your software, it's the perfect way to build proactive support, sending messages to your customers before they engage with you.

-Gathering feedback is one of the services a chat widget can bring to your company.
+Gathering satisfaction scores is one of the services a chat widget can bring to your company.
 Here is some use case you could use to centralize more reviews concerning your customer service.

 Asking reviews after a conversation